pyladieshamburg/data-wrangling-with-pandas/README.md

 In this PyLadies event we become more Pandas-savy - together.

 We boost our panda skills with a Panda Pocka Game Cards.
-You can find the Game Cards here:
+You can find the Game Cards in this repos as well.

-Inspired by Liberating Structures, we played Impromput Networking with the Game Cards.
+Inspired by Liberating Structures, we played Impromputu Networking with the Game Cards.

-We also made teams  to test our skills with the merge command.
+We also asessed our skills with the pandas merge command.

 We hope these tools help you spend more time gaining insights in your next project and less time manipulating your data.